mpstty/ffmpeg-and-cryptopp/README.md

-SHA3 for packet/frame in a video, using ffmpeg and cryptopp
+SHA3 for the packet/frame in a video, using ffmpeg and cryptopp